venturadan/startup/notes.md

 9. CSS framworks assignment seems way too simple?
 Can we at least make them drop in more of the components and/or modify some of them?
 10. JS String
 	the Type instruction says that `string` is a primitive data type, but the String instruction calls it an object and it does have methods?
+10.5 JS Type and Construct---what does this title mean?
 11. JS Functions says a `function` can have zero or more return statements???
+12. JS Arrays assignment is not clearly worded/defined: does the `tester' function iterate over the array (I don't think so) or does it test a a single array element, with the iteration happening in `testAll` (I think so)
+	1. Also, is the `some` example supposed to be using the funtion `1<1`?
+Or should it be `i<1`?
+13. JS JSON conversion output for example doesn't match what CodePen does (with double quotes on names, in particular)

 ## To Do
 - [] play with html tags (from HTML instruction) I'm not familiar with